Microsoft Teams: Teams Live Events

 Teams Live Events replaces Skype Meeting Broadcast for users to broadcast to 10,000 participants on Teams, Yammer, or Microsoft Stream.

 Breakout Rooms

 Breakout rooms split a meeting into small groups.
+This is often utilized for collaboration during trainings or any environment where having all participants speak at once could be disruptive or unfeasible.
+Breakout rooms can be set by the hosts to a certain length of time, after which all participants will automatically rejoin the main meeting room.

 Front Row

 Front Row adjusts the layout of the viewer's screen, placing the speaker or content in the center of the gallery with other meeting participant's video feeds reduced in size and located below the speaker.

 Education

 Microsoft Teams for Education allows teachers to distribute, provide feedback, and grade student assignments turned in via Teams using the Assignments tab through Office 365 for Education subscribers.
 Quizzes can also be assigned to students through an integration with Office Forms.

 Protocols

 Microsoft Teams is based on a number of Microsoft-specific protocols.
 Video conferences are realized over the protocol MNP24, known from the Skype consumer version.
 VoIP and video conference clients based on SIP and H.323 need special gateways to connect to Microsoft Teams servers.
 With the help of Interactive Connectivity Establishment (ICE), clients behind Network address translation routers and restrictive firewalls are also able to connect, if peer-to-peer is not possible.